-Power BI Pro version allows sharing of content between users – which is powerful.
-This version utilizes shared processing power within Office 365 (you do not get dedicated compute resources).
+Power BI Pro enables users to share their dashboards and reports with each other for consumption inside the Power BI Service – which fosters powerful collaboration and distribution of insights.
 Like the free tier, there is a 1GB per individual dataset limit.
-There is a 10GB limit to each personal workspace and data can be refreshed up to a maximum of eight times a day.
+There is a 10GB storage limit for each user, and data can be refreshed a maximum of eight times a day.
+This license enables users to publish their reports and dashboards to a shared workspace in the Power BI Service and utilize shared processing power within Office 365 (you do not get dedicated compute resources).
 Power BI Pro is included in both the Office 365 E5 or M365 E5 license packages.
 Microsoft also offers a separate package for $9.99 per user per month.

-The premium version of Power BI, is priced based on compute capacity (how much compute power is needed) and provides dedicated storage for your business in – up to 100TB per tenant.
-It allows for Desktop (free) users to access and consume the data contained in the dashboards.
-So, only creators of the dashboards and other Power BI content would need to be licensed with a Power BI Pro license.
-Power BI Premium provides a maximum of 48 times per day for data refresh.
+Power BI Premium is priced based on computing capacity (how much compute power is needed) or by users/month.
+Both provide dedicated storage for your business – up to 100TB per tenant.
+It allows Power BI Free users to access and consume the data contained in the dashboards and reports inside of a workspace that is on Premium Capacity.
+So, only Power BI developers would need to have a Power BI Pro license.
+Both Power BI Premium per user and per capacity offer mobile app access and provide a maximum of 48 refreshes per day for each dataset.

-Customers also have the ability to run a Power BI Server on premises if that is their preference.
-The license for the Power BI Report Server is offered two ways.
-The first is included in the Power BI Premium license.
+Customers also have the ability to run a Power BI Report Server on-premises if that is their preference.
+The license for the Power BI Report Server is offered in two ways.
+The first is included in the Power BI Premium per capacity.
 The second is included in the license for SQL Server Enterprise licensing when owned with Software Assurance.

-Power BI Premium is for clients who will have a large number of consumers of data from a smaller number of creators and/or those that need the additional processing power and storage to work through their complex queries with large data sets.
+Power BI Premium is for clients who have a large number of consumers of data who are not report developers and/or those that need the additional processing power and storage to work through their complex and large datasets.